Text Objects¶

 Within a text frame or story, the actual text content can be accessed as any of the following objects:

-object is all the characters that fit on one line in a text frame
+A line object is all the characters that fit on one line in a text frame or story object.

 Text art can have multiple text lines, if the text contains hard line breaks or its characters flow to a new line because they do not fit in the width of the text art.